suyanpython/notes-suyan/ng.md

   // ... other scripts
 }
 ```

--Include the generated CSS in your angular.json:
+- Include the generated CSS in your angular.json:
 Make sure the output CSS file (./dist/styles.css or ./dist/styles.min.css) is included in the styles array of your build configuration.